Zohaib2615/AI-Soil-Health-Crop-Recommendation/README.md

-# 🌱 AI-Based Soil Health Analysis & Crop Recommendation System
+# 🌱Soil Health Analysis & Crop Recommendation System

 ## 📌 Project Overview
 This project is an AI-based web application that analyzes soil health and climate parameters to recommend the most suitable crop.